TranslucentTB/TranslucentTB/usage.md

 ## Usage
-This program modifies the apperance of the windows taskbar.
+This program modifies the appearance of the windows taskbar.
 You can modify its behaviour by using the following parameters when launching the program:

 Option | Explanation